-The bank's strong focus on (larger) Mittelstand customers results in a limited business diversification and a quasi-monoline business model because of its strong reliance on corporate lending for its revenues and profits.
-While IKB's niche bank position allows it to differentiate itself from competition, it has for example achieved a strong presence in the market of dedicated development banks' loan programs, it exposed the bank more strongly to the economic cycle than banks with a better balanced customer profile.
+The bank's strong focus on (larger) Mittelstand customers results in a limited business diversification and a quasi-monoline business model because of its strong reliance on corporate lending for its revenue and profit.
+While IKB's niche bank position provides differentiation from competition, for example, it has a strong market presence in dedicated development banks' loan programmes, it exposes the bank more strongly to the economic cycle than banks with a better balanced customer profile.